lifedox/granular-configuration-language/doc-spec/eagerio.md

 {py:mod}`asyncio` is an important tool for concurrency.

 While this library's interface is highly compatible with async code, since most of it is straightforward getting objects out of mappings.
-There are some places where the blocking code does exist.
+There are some places where blocking code does exist.

 Namely: